Enforcing Katz and PageRank Centrality Measures in Complex Networks: Introduction

 Our objective is to determine the minimum norm perturbation of the adjacency matrix of a graph to enforce a desired centrality, where the centrality is either the Katz or the PageRank measure.
 Moreover, we investigate also the case in which we are required to perturb only a subset of the existing edges to reduce the modification to the network's topology.
-Indeed, for the Katz centrality we show that, given a graph and a vector that represents the desired measure of all the nodes, we may find a modification of a subset of the existing edges so that the nodes of the modified network have the desired centrality.
-For the PageRank centrality, the desired measure can be obtained by modifying the existing edges and by possibly adding some loops.
-Among all the perturbations, we look for the one that minimizes a convex combination of the Frobenius norm and the 1-norm.
-The Frobenius norm measures the average magnitude of the perturbation while the 1-norm is used to induce sparsity in the perturbation~\cite{gillis2024assigning,MR1379242} The problem, both for the Katz and for the PageRank measure, can be formulated as a Quadratic Programming (QP) problem.
-In the two cases, the specific structure of the problem is exploited in the solution of the QP problem by the Interior Point Method.
+Indeed, for the Katz centrality we show that, given a graph and a vector that represents the desired measure of all the nodes, we may find a modification of a subset of the existing edges so that the nodes of the modified network have the desired centrality. {For the PageRank centrality, the desired measure can be achieved by modifying existing edges and, if necessary, by adding self-loops, as in the approach in~\cite{gillis2024assigning}.
+For both the Katz and the PageRank measure, we seek, among all admissible perturbations, one that minimizes a convex combination of the Frobenius norm and the 1-norm.
+This approach contrasts with that in~\cite{gillis2024assigning}, which has a single norm as objective; here, the Frobenius norm quantifies the average magnitude of the perturbation, while the 1-norm promotes sparsity~\cite{MR1379242}.
+Although the PageRank measure can be interpreted as the stationary distribution of an appropriately defined stochastic matrix, our method differs from that of~\cite{gillis2024assigning} in that we modify the underlying graph structure rather than the stochastic matrix in the PageRank model.
+In the context of PageRank, our methodology is more closely related to the \emph{PageRank Optimization Problem}~\cite{MR3175058,MR3006713}, where the goal is to maximize (or minimize) the PageRank of a node by strategically adding or removing links from a given subset.}

+{The desired perturbation of the adjacency matrix, both for the Katz and for the PageRank measure, is expressed as the solution of a suitable Quadratic Programming (QP) problem.} In the two cases, the specific structure of the problem is exploited in the {numerical} solution of the QP problem by the Interior Point Method.
 We use scalable optimization procedures, and our algorithm code and examples are available in a dedicated \texttt{GitHub} repository.

 The paper is organized as follows.
 Section~\ref{sec:prel} provides basic definitions of complex networks and centrality measures.
 Sections~\ref{sec:katz} and~\ref{sec:pagerank} analyze problems related to Katz and PageRank centrality measures, respectively.
 Section~\ref{sec:numerics} presents numerical tests validating our strategies on various real networks from both modeling and algorithmic perspectives.
 Finally, Section~\ref{sec:conclusions} concludes and suggests future work on other centrality measures.